Claudio França Pires

 Austin was promoted to purple belt in November 2016, and he is one of our main kids instructors.
 He brings charisma and excitement to every one of his classes, and has been working with kids of all age groups for many years.
 Bring your kid in today to see how their life can be changed by Brazilian Jiu Jitsu in ways similar to how it’s changed Austin.

 Saul is the head of our striking program teaching both the kids and adult striking and Muay Thai classes.
 He started his marital arts career at 6 years old and received his black belt when he was 12 in Taekwondo.
 He was ranked #1 in his weight division from 2006-2009 in both Taekwondo forms and sparring.
 He currently holds a 2nd Degree Black belt in TKD, a black belt in American Kickboxing under Francis Farley, and a blue belt in Brazilian Jiu-Jitsu.
 Saul has consistently been teaching both children and adults martial arts since 2009.
+When Saul isn’t teaching martial arts he is out selling houses as a realtor with Keller Williams Santa Cruz.

 Brad is the Muay Thai Strength & Conditioning instructor.
 Brad started training Muay Thai under Jason Murphy and Ricky Aguilera at Santa Cruz Muay Thai in 2007, and began teaching in 2009.
 He has a strong interest in human performance and enjoys helping students prepare for the physical rigors of competition.
 His approach to training is rooted in 2 philosophies, Mundis Ex Igne Factus Est, and, Plus Est En Vous.
 He also started training in Brazilian Jiu Jitsu in 2011 and became a purple belt in 2015.
 He enjoys the community and family groups that form around martial arts as people come together as a group to support each other through, what is ultimately, an individual pursuit.
 When not in the gym he spends many hours exploring on long distance cycling rides.